v-pauly-fredrick/v-pauly-fredrick/README.md

 </div>

 ---
-### About Me: I'm a ServiceNow developer - ITSM, HRSD and CSM modules, based in India, with a complicated love/hate relationship with ServiceNow!
+### About Me: I'm a ServiceNow developer - ITSM, HRSD and CSM modules, based in India, with a complicated :broken_heart: relationship with ServiceNow!
 ---
 ### Reach Me: <a href="https://www.linkedin.com/in/vinfredrick"> <img src = "https://img.shields.io/badge/LinkedIn-blue?logo=linkedin&logoColor=white&style=for-the-badge"/></a>
 ---